 Beresheet will now begin an elliptical orbit around the moon several times before it begins the landing process about a week later as soon as April 11.

 On or after April 11, the spacecraft’s engines will fire, as it must slow from more than 3,730 mph to zero mph as it touches down on the moon’s surface.
 Five meters before Beresheet lands, all engines will shut off and the lander will free-fall for a moment to complete the landing on four legs.

 Beresheet’s tripod-like legs are designed to absorb the landing energy and prevent the spacecraft from toppling over.

 What will Beresheet tell us about the moon?

 The lander will touch down within the Mare Serenitatis on the northern hemisphere of the moon.
 The location was chosen because of the site’s magnetic anomalies.

 Beresheet is equipped with a suite of scientific instruments to measure the moon’s magnetic field.

-The moon has a very weak magnetic field and before Apollo astronauts brought back moon rocks, scientists didn’t even know the moon had a magnestic field.
+The moon has a very weak magnetic field, and before Apollo astronauts brought back moon rocks, scientists didn’t even know the moon had a magnetic field.
 They now know the field was, at one point, as strong as Earth’s but eventually dissolved.

 Copyright 2019 by WKMG ClickOrlando - All rights reserved.